 The price did start to fall but was surprisingly resilient.

 Using Social Media to “Stick it to The Man”

-For many retail investors though, it’s not even about the money.
-At least that's what they say online and I'm certain that's true for some.
+For many retail investors, though, it’s not even about the money.
+At least, that's what they say online, and I'm certain that's true for some.

 It’s about exposing corruption on Wall Street and the manipulation of markets that bankrupt companies and funnel billions into the pockets of hedge fund managers and banks.

-They are sticking it the man.
+They are sticking it to the man.

 And social media is giving retail investors the power to do online what institutional investors have done for decades in back rooms and restaurants.
 Talk, share ideas, and coordinate actions.

-It’s difficult to prove though, so when Wall Street does it there are few if any consequences.
+It’s difficult to prove though, so when Wall Street does it, there are few, if any, consequences.